beatcoinpl/Private-API/README.md

 )
 ```

-If you dont have transaction with this ID.
+You don't have transaction with this ID.

 ```